Dr. Sean Cadigan, Associate Vice-President (Academic)

-Dr. Sean Cadigan was appointed associate vice-president (academic) programs, complement planning and development, in Sept.
+Dr. Sean Cadigan was appointed associate vice-president (academic) in Sept.
 2016.

-He has bargaining unit and significant academic administration experience. and has served has served on the Memorial University of Newfoundland Faculty Association bargaining team and, most recently, as acting associate dean (research and graduate studies) in the Faculty of Humanities and Social Sciences.
+He has bargaining unit and significant academic administration experience.
+He has served on the Memorial University of Newfoundland Faculty Association bargaining team and, most recently, as acting associate dean (research and graduate studies) in the Faculty of Humanities and Social Sciences.

 An accomplished historian and award-winning author, Dr. Cadigan was the recipient of the J.W.
 Dafoe Foundation Annual Book Prize for outstanding, non-fiction writing about Canada, Canadians and the nation in international affairs for his book Newfoundland and Labrador: A History.

 He has been a professor in Memorial’s Department of History since 2001, and previously served as head of the History department and director of the Master of Employment Relations program, which is jointly offered by the Faculty of Humanities and Social Sciences and the Faculty of Business Administration.
 He came to Memorial from Dalhousie University, where he was associate professor of history and taught in the areas of maritime labour history, the history of fisheries and Canadian history.